nicolapace/CTF-Writeups/README.md

 # CTF-Writeups
-A series of writeups of cool CTF challenges I solved.
+A selection of writeups of cool CTF challenges I solved.